Anthony Mann: Early life

-When Mann was three, his parents moved to his father's native country Austria to seek treatment for his father's ill health, leaving Mann behind in Lomaland.
+When Mann was three, his parents moved to Austria to seek treatment for his father's ill health, leaving Mann behind in Lomaland.
 Mann's mother did not return for him until he was fourteen, and only then at the urging of a cousin who had paid him a visit and was worried about his treatment and situation at Lomaland.
 In 1917, Mann's family relocated to New York where he developed a penchant for acting.
 This was reinforced with Mann's participation in the Young Men's Hebrew Association.
 He continued to act in school productions, studying at East Orange Grammar and Newark's Central High School.
 At the latter school, he portrayed the title role in Alcestis; one of his friends and classmates was future Hollywood studio executive Dore Schary.
 After his father's death in 1923, Mann dropped out during his senior year to help with the family's finances.

 Career

-Theater career (1925–1937)
+1925–1937: Theater career

 Back in New York, Mann took a job as a night watchman for Westinghouse Electric, which enabled him to look for stage work during the day.
 Within a few months, Mann was working full-time at the Triangle Theater in Greenwich Village.
 Using the name "Anton Bundsmann", he appeared as an actor in The Dybbuk (1925) with an English translation by Henry Alsberg, The Little Clay Cart (1926), and The Squall (1926) by Jean Bart.
 Towards the end of the decade, Mann appeared in the Broadway productions of The Blue Peter and Uncle Vanya (1929).

 In 1930, Mann joined the Theatre Guild, as a production manager and eventually as a director.
 Nevertheless, he continued to act, appearing in The Streets of New York, or Poverty is No Crime (1931), and The Bride the Sun Shines On (1933) portraying the "Duke of Calcavalle".
 In 1933, Mann directed a stage adaptation of Christopher Morley's Thunder on the Left, which was performed at the Maxine Elliott's Theatre.
 In a theatre review for The New York Times, Brooks Atkinson dismissed the play, writing "its medley of realism and fantasy grows less intelligible scene by scene, and some of the acting is disenchantingly profane."
 He later directed Cherokee Night (1936), So Proudly We Hail (1936), and The Big Blow (1938).
 He worked for various stock companies, and in 1934, he established his own, which later became Long Island's Red Barn Playhouse.